Looking for the perfect bite-sized treat for your next gathering? Bacon-Wrapped Red Potatoes are the answer!

 Toothpicks are totally optional but if you are serving this bacon and potato recipe as an appetizer, it makes it easy for people to grab one off the plate as well.

 Repeat until all bacon and potatoes are covered.

 Sprinkle the tops of each potato with ranch seasoning and bake for 30 minutes, until potatoes cut through easily.

 Remove from oven, let set for 5 minutes and serve.

 How many appetizers does this make?

 The package of these potatoes said Little Charmers, Red Creamer Potatoes.
-They were in the produce section at the store.
+They were in the produce section of the store.

-The bag in the pictures has 3 pounds.
-You need about 1.5 lbs for this recipe if you are just serving for your family.
+The bag in the picture weighs 3 pounds.
+You need about 1.5 lbs. for this recipe if you are just serving it to your family.

 These turn out to be potato bites.